Nova Iguacu Rio De Janeiro, Brazil Travel Guide

 Nova Iguaçu generally a more affordable travel experience compared to central Rio de Janeiro.
 Plan your budget based on your travel style.

-These estimates are for Nova Iguaçu itself, which is typically more budget-friendly than central Rio.
+These rough figures are for Nova Iguaçu itself, that is typically more budget-friendly than central Rio.